-Close the window and hover your mouse over ‘Appearance’ on your WordPress admin menu, select ‘Menus’ from the popup.
+Next, go to ‘Appearance’ on your WordPress admin, and select ‘Menus’ from the popup.

 From ‘Add menu items,’ select ‘Custom links.’

-In the description box, paste the code from the Google language translator page.
+In the description box, paste the code from the Google language translator.

-If you don’t see a description box, go to the top of your screen and select ‘Screen options.’
-Ensure the description box ticked.
+If you don’t see a description box, go to the top of your screen and select ‘Screen options’.
+Tick the ‘Description’ box.

-Now you have text in the description box.
+Now, you have text in the description box.
 You can edit this code, ‘Spanish’ tells Google what language to use.
-‘Español’ is the label your visitors see in your menu.
-If you want to change the language, replace ‘Spanish,’ and change the menu label.
+‘Español’ is the label your visitors see on your menu.
+If you want to change the language, replace ‘Spanish’ and change the menu label.

 Once you have made your changes, select ‘Save Menu.’

-Now you have an option in your main menu to translate your blog content.
+There is an option in your menu to translate your blog content.

-Once translated, there is an option in the browser to return to the original language.
+Once translated, there is an option to return to the original language.

-If you plan is to make your site multi-lingual, I recommend you hire a translator.
+If your plan is to make your site multi-lingual, I recommend you hire a translator.
 Google translate does an excellent job, but there are errors.

-Before you return yo your blog to add Google translate, would you kindly spare one minute to leave a comment?
+Before you return to your blog to add Google translate, would you kindly spare one minute to leave a comment?
 I appreciate all feedback.